boriswerner/PIO_1DPong_2_to_4player_with_Ring/README.md

 History:
+- Implemented 4 Player mode (not tested yet!)
-Converted to PlatformIO project in VSCode
+- Converted to PlatformIO project in VSCode